 This post is part of a series.
 To read more from this trip:

-After a nearly 9 hour layover in Hong Kong, we were eager to hop on our final leg of the (extended) day to Phuket.
+After a long layover in The Pier, Business Class Lounge at HKG, we were eager to hop on our final leg of the (extended) day to Phuket.
 We boarded through gate 509, which required a shuttle ride from the 4th floor of the International Terminal, along with other passengers departing on flights at gates 501-510.
 They waited until the bus was packed as full as possible before closing the doors, but fortunately it was only a 5 minute bus ride.

 Cathay Dragon boarded the A321 from a single boarding door at the front of the plane, so the process was a little hectic.